JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 same 32 cuts while placing them as ragged mid-operation register banks instead of on the clean MUX boundary.

-This replaced a walk that cut when the budget filled and then, via a `PLAN_CUTS_BOUNDARY_SNAP_FRAC = 0.85` tolerance, allowed itself to accumulate up to 0.85 of an **extra** budget to reach a `_RUN_BOUNDARY_UNITS` position.
-That tolerance existed for a real reason (without any snap, a low cut count merged an iteration's tail, the 1LL MUX between iterations, and the next iteration's head into one ~11 ns stage) — but being a fraction of the budget it scaled with the budget, and once the budget fell *below* one repeated unit it did the opposite of its job: a 4.7 ns budget snapped forward to the 7.119 ns iteration boundary, a 51% overrun, and reported 33 cuts where 64 were needed.
-Every goal from 167 to 250 MHz produced the identical 33-cut plan.
-The rule above cannot do that — a stage never exceeds the budget when a legal position inside it would have fit — so the ~11 ns merge is forbidden outright rather than by tolerance.
+A cut is never placed later than the budget allows: unlike a tolerance-based snap to a preferred boundary, this algorithm cannot accumulate slack across stages, so it cannot merge an iteration's tail, an inter-iteration MUX, and the next iteration's head into one oversized stage the way a fixed-fraction tolerance can at low cut counts.

 `PLAN_CUTS` still chooses delay-axis units, preserving the existing budget, floor, and feedback machinery. `PLAN_PIPELINE_PLACEMENTS` then